-The PS-425 incorporates a digital instrument model TST-621-35.
-Altitude is displayed in feet, with increments of 2 and 5 feet.
+The PS-425 incorporates a digital instrument model TST-621.
+Altitude is displayed in feet, with increments of 1 foot or 1 meter.
 Airspeed is displayed in knots.
-Vertical speed is indicated in feet per minute.
+Vertical speed is indicated in feet per minute and meters per minute.

-The PS-425 is powered by 8 D-size batteries or an external power adapter.
+The PS-425 is powered by a 12-volt gel-cell rechargeable battery, charged with an external power adapter.
 The vacuum and pressure sources are derived from independent manual pumps, and each pump has its own reservoir, thus eliminating the complexity and maintenance of an additional pressure/vacuum selector valve.
 The tester can simulate pressure and vacuum suitable for up to 35K ft and 500 Knots.